-Monitored sobriety is available for adults and teens who are voluntarily or who are required to do random urine screens, breathalyzers, and/or antabuse monitoring.
+Monitored sobriety is available for adults and teens who are voluntarily or are required to do random urine screens, oral screens, breathalyzers, and/or antabuse monitoring.

 Approved Domestic Violence Treatment Providers